-Research and development expense increased by \$4.4 million, or 28%, during the three months ended June 30, 2012 compared to the three months ended June 30, 2011, primarily due to an increase in personnel costs.
-Cash-based personnel costs increased by \$2.0 million primarily due to increased headcount to support the development of new products and continued enhancements of our existing products.
-In addition, stock-compensation expense increased by \$1.3 million; product development and certification expenses increased by \$0.5 million; and depreciation and other expenses increased by \$0.6 million.
-We intend to continue to invest in our research and development organization but expect expense as a percentage of revenue to remain comparable or decline in the second half of fiscal 2012.
+Research and development expense increased by \$3.7 million, or 19%, in the three months ended March 31, 2013 compared to the same period last year, primarily due to an increase of \$2.9 million in cash-based personnel costs and \$0.8 million in stock-based compensation expense as a result of increased headcount to support the development of new products and continued enhancements of our existing products.
+We intend to continue to invest in our research and development organization, but we currently expect research and development expense as a percentage of total revenue to remain at approximately comparable levels during the remainder of fiscal 2013.